Updated 15 June 2026

 State-by-State PTO Payout Rules

-Important: Even in states without payout mandates, many employers voluntarily pay out PTO.
-Review your handbook or ask HR before assuming you will lose your accrued time.
+Either way, read the handbook.
+Many employers in Tier 2 states voluntarily pay out PTO.
+Confirm your policy and balance with HR before assuming you will lose accrued time.

 Final Paycheck Timing by State